 With weak light due to clouds or haze, or with turbid water, shadows become more difficult to detect.
 But some fish twist and roll as they feed, radiating flashes that betray their location.
 These flashes are often observable beyond normal casting distances and can effectively lead you to fish.
 Bonefish commonly reveal themselves in this manner, but try to determine the edge of the school and present your fly there rather than plopping it in the middle of them, which could spook the whole school.
 Lone fish flash, too – striped bass and permit are known for this behavior.
 Due to their size, their flashes allow you to spot them at great distances.

 Groups of fish feeding on prey-rich patches of the bottom disclose their whereabouts in another conspicuous fashion – mudding.
-A “mud” is a hazy plume of waterborne sediment and drifts down-current with the tide.
+A “mud” is a hazy, often opaque plume of waterborne sediment thar disperses down-current with the tide.
 Murky muds materialize within otherwise clear water when several fish stir up soft sediment as they feed in close proximity to one another on the bottom.
 Muds enable anglers to find fish even with lousy spotting conditions and no surface ques to work with.
 They’re often observed on deep flats and are easily spotted even at great distance, similar to flashing fish.
 The murkiness and depth of an active mud occludes the ability to present to visible targets and “flock shooting” the mud becomes the best approach (fish become much less spooky in deep, cloudy muds).
 The up-tide edge of the mud plume logically reveals where the fish are actively feeding, or have been most recently – anglers should focus their efforts there first.

 Enhance Your Ability to See Fish